 However, a settlement may be worth considering when you have undergone all surgeries, hospitalization, and major treatment but cannot yet return to work.
-The team from the Morris Bart law firm may be able to help you weigh your options.
+A worker’s compensation attorney may be able to help you weigh your options.

 Many workers’ compensation settlements are compromise settlements.
 These are negotiated settlements that occur when all of the following conditions are met:

 - Both the injured worker and the insurer agree to a total

 - A settlement is in the best interest of both parties

 - It has been at least six months since the worker drew their last temporary total disability payment or both parties waive this requirement

 - The parties successfully petition the judge for approval